-The Morse Force Volunteers help Forterra with their wildlife program of property management at the Preserve and the Conservancy.
+The Morse Force Volunteers help Forterra with their wildlife program of property management at the Morse Wildlife Preserve and at the Maxine G. Morse Wildlife Conservancy in Graham, WA.
 Additionally, Morse Force Volunteers do restoration and maintenance on the site and trails.
 In 2012, Morse Force Volunteers raised funds, designed and constructed a brand new boardwalk at Morse Wildlife Preserve (MWP).
 Our periodic work parties are Saturdays before our monthly event - Second Sundays at Morse (April-Oct) from 10:00 am-4:00pm.

 Morse Wildlife Preserve (MWP) in Graham, WA is a 100 acre site that features several habitat types, including wetlands, forests, and prairies.
 Both Morse Wildlife Preserve (MWP) and the Maxine G. Morse Wildlife Conservancy (MGMNC) , another 60 acre site which features habitat types including wetlands and forests, host on-demand guided tours for groups including schools and other environmentally-oriented organizations.